itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 ## How to use a customized Emulator

-You just need to import the ONABOBFE4P_emulation_base and create a subclass, for example
+You just need to import the ONABOBFE4P_emulation_base and create a subclass, for example:

     class FIRST_EMULATOR(ONABOBFE4P_emulation_base):